zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 And in the context of Kubernetes

     Cluster == meaning it is is a set of nodes that run containerized applications.
-    Node == A node may be a VM or physical machine that Kubernetes runs containers on.
+    Node == VM or physical machine that Kubernetes runs containers on.

 ### What is the difference between a cluster and a topology?